kannans89/ES6Repo/11_ES6_BuiltInObj/11_BuiltInObj.md

 ```

-ouput:
+The output of the above code is:
 `["J", "J", "F", "W", "F"]`

+Regular expression searches  are case-sensitive.
+To turn-off case-sensitivity, use the `/i` modifier.

+### Illustration

-Following example shows do a case insensitive global match.The example replaces `fun` with `enjoyable`,ignoring the case.
+The following example performs a case insensitive global match.The example replaces `fun` with `enjoyable`.

 ```html
  <script>